dbt-labs/metricflow/CONTRIBUTING.md

 ## Submit your contribution!

+1. Use [`changie`](https://changie.dev/) to create changelog entries, without merge conflicts
+    - We use [changie](https://changie.dev) to generate `CHANGELOG` entries. **Note:** Do not edit the `CHANGELOG.md` directly.
+Your modifications will be lost.
+    - Follow the steps to [install `changie`](https://changie.dev/guide/installation/) for your system.
+    - Once changie is installed and your PR is created for a new feature, simply run the following command and changie will walk you through the process of creating a changelog entry: `changie new`
+    - Commit the file that's created and your changelog entry is complete!
-1. Merge your changes into your fork of the MetricFlow repository
+2. Merge your changes into your fork of the MetricFlow repository
-2. Make a well-formed Pull Request (PR) from your fork into the main MetricFlow repository.
+3. Make a well-formed Pull Request (PR) from your fork into the main MetricFlow repository.
 If you're not clear on what a well-formed PR looks like, fear not!
 We will help you here and throughout the review process.
     - Well-formed PRs are composed of one or more well-formed commits, and include clear indications of how they were tested and verified prior to submission.
     - Well-formed commits are focused (loosely speaking they do one conceptual thing) and well-described.
     - A good commit message - like a good PR message - will have three components: